 Daddy Day Care was released in 2003. (same year The Haunted Mansion came out) It received a bunch of negative reviews and the movie was a box office success.

 The following review contains SPOILERS.
 If you haven’t seen it, read at your own risk.

 Positive & Negative Elements

 Positive: Eddie Murphy, Jeff Garlin, & Steve Zahn, all did a good job on their performances.

-Before The Flash was introduced in the DC Extended Universe, this was the closest thing to see The Flash on the silver screen until Warner Bros.
+Before The Flash was introduced in the DC Extended Universe, (DCEU for short) this was the closest thing to see The Flash on the silver screen until Warner Bros.
 (WB for short) hired Ezra Miller to put on the red spandex for Justice League and a solo film.

 Speaking of Klumps, a couple of fart scenes got me laughin’ hysterically.

 Cinematography felt normal without any problems whatsoever.

 Charlie (Eddie Murphy’s character) reads Green Egg & Ham to The Kids.
 Coincidentally, The Cat In The Hat came out the same year as Daddy Day Care.
 A five year old Elle Fanning, (Dakota Fanning’s real life sister) appears in this movie.
 Dakota co-starred in “The Cat In The Hat.”
 I heavily despise Mike Myers’ god awful live action adaptation!
 If the movie shows them reading The Cat In The Hat version of Mike Myers, I would’ve given it a big fat con.